ct-js/docs.ctjs.rocks/docs/dragging-copies.md

 }
 ```

-And we want to set the position of out type to the current position of the touch while dragging.
+And we want to set the position of out type to the current position of the touch/mouse while dragging.

 ```js
 if (this.dragging) {